-Your selection determines how up.time's underlying configuration is configured (for example, the MySQL buffer pool size and open connections cap).
+Your selection determines how Uptime Infrastructure Monitor's underlying configuration is configured (for example, the MySQL buffer pool size and open connections cap).
 These parameters can be changed to match a different selection after installation.

 9. DataStore Port: Accept the default DataStore port (3308) or enter a new one, the press Enter.